-The purpose of this study is to test whether LY3016859 is efficacious in relieving diabetic peripheral neuropathic pain (DPNP).
-LY3016859 is a high affinity humanized immunoglobulin G (IgG)4 monoclonal antibody that binds to key residues in the C-terminal regions of transforming growth factor- $\alpha$ (TGF- $\alpha$ ) and epiregulin, preventing their binding to the epidermal growth factor receptor (EGFR).
+The purpose of this study is to test whether LY3016859 is efficacious in relieving knee pain due to osteoarthritis (OA).
+LY3016859 is a high affinity humanized immunoglobulin G (IgG)4 monoclonal antibody that binds to key residues in the C-terminal regions of transforming growth factor- α (TGF- α) and epiregulin, preventing their binding to the epidermal growth factor receptor (EGFR).

-Data will be collected to assess the safety and tolerability of LY3016859 in this study population.
+Data will be collected to assess the safety, and tolerability of LY3016859 in this study population.
 Pharmacokinetic (PK) properties, pharmacodynamic (PD) effects and immunogenicity profile will also be explored.
 The totality of data from this proof-of-concept study will assess the benefits and risks associated with LY3016859 and inform decisions for the clinical development of LY3016859.